sphinx-doc/sphinx/Doc-26/library/email.parser.rst

    the :meth:`read` methods on file-like objects.

    The text contained in *fp* must be formatted as a block of :rfc:`2822` style headers and header continuation lines, optionally preceded by a envelope header.
 The header block is terminated either by the end of the data or by a blank line.
-   Following the header block is the body of the message (which may contain MIME- encoded subparts).
+Following the header block is the body of the message (which may contain MIME-encoded subparts).

    Optional *headersonly* is as with the :meth:`parse` method.